Bylaws for East Bay Trinity Chinese Church

 (4) ordination by laying on of the hands by the elders and /pastors.

 4.2.7 Term of Service

 The standard term of a deacon is three years.
-After three years, the deacon should take a sabbatical leave of one year, after which he may be re-elected by a two-thirds majority vote of the Administrative Council, with absentee ballots included.
+However as need arises, the term may be extended by the Administrative Council by a majority vote, but each term should not be more than six years.
+When the term ends, the deacon should take a sabbatical leave of one year, after which he may be re-elected by a two-thirds majority vote of the Administrative Council, with absentee ballots included.

 4.2.8 Hiring of Church Staff

 All hiring of other church staff other than a pastor or elder is to be discussed and decided in the Administrative Council.

 The Congregation of the church consists of baptized members of the church.
 The Congregation is to be led by the Board of Elders & Pastors in fulfilling the Great Commission of our Lord Jesus Christ.
 At the same time, the Congregation has key roles to contribute in major decisions-making of the church: in the election of pastors, elders and deacons, in committing to buy or sell church buildings, in supporting church planting and mission projects, and in confirming the annual budget of the church.